Praise for Eric Byrd Trio

 -Mike Joyce, music journalist, Washington Post

 CadenceEric Byrd hints at his gospel background just by his song titles and shows it in the first track, “Sunday Mo’nin’ Chu’ch”, a rollicking piece of Bobby Timmons-style gospel Blues that the trio swings manfully.
-On standards like “Get Happy” and “Wrap Your Troubles in Dreams” he plays in a more mainstream style but always with a touch of down-home soul present.
 On “Nanami” he switches gears again and uses the hard and fast attack of McCoy Tyner.
-On a few tracks Byrd even sings in a decent soulful tenor voice with Paul Carr’s sax adding some R&B grease.
-The CD climaxes grandly with “We are One’ where Byrd works grandly with a quasi-African melody, a children’s choir chants, and Carr whips around of high-Flying soprano sax.
-This is an impressive first statement for Eric Byrd with a strong sense of soul and divine inspiration.
+On a few tracks Byrd even sings in a soulful tenor.
+This is an impressive statement for Eric Byrd with a strong sense of soul and divine inspiration.

 – Cadence Magazine